youminkim/thecatpaws/books/bunbun.md

 ## 24th December 2023 (Xmas Eve)

 Dear diary, I’m SO excited for tomorrow!
 Tomorrow, it’s Christmas!
 Let me tell you a secret, my birthday is at Christmas too!
 I know you’re probably thinking, “Does that mean you get other gifts, like, double the gifts?”
 But you might also be thinking, "Oh, poor BunBun!
 She probably only gets 1 set of gifts then."
 Well, yes (to double the gifts) actually.
 But I just discovered that some children with the same birthday can only celebrate either of the celebrations and not get double gifts.
 I’m grateful (and so excited) that I get double gifts.
 This year, I only have one wish.
 To have a happy life.:>

+## 25th December 2023

+Dear diary, MERRY CHRISTMAS!!!!!I got some shoes / socks from Zoe!
+Not bad at all…… Now my legs won’t be cold no more!
+Zoe has also gotten a present but I can’t see it due to my short legs:< Snow got a scarf, Purr got a tail warmer (didn’t know it existed !), and Mage & Lila got a new cage!
+Zoe gave us special treats just cuz’ it’s Cmas !Today was such a fun day, I can’t wait for the next Cmas!